Medial-EarlySign/MR_Wiki/Blog/tabular_data_analysis.md

 * Do we compare our results to the validation 40-80 range?
 * Do we compare to the 50-80 range?

 If we ignore the specific age distribution (which most standard analyses do), that single 40-year-old patient theoretically shifts the definition of the cohort.
 In practice, we might just delete that outlier.
 But can we generalize this?
 Can we automate this process to handle differences in **multiple variables** simultaneously without manually filtering data?
-Filtering data is also not a good solution since it does not account for distribution shifts.
+Filtering data is also not a good solution since it does not account for distribution shifts, only the range.

 ## The Solution: Importance Weighting